What is a vasovagal episode and what causes it?

 - Buzzing in the ears or a change in hearing

-- Blurring, tunneling, or a loss of vision
+- Blurring, tunnelling, or a loss of vision

 You may recognise someone experiencing a fainting spell when they appear pale.